This page is under construction so check back soon!

 Ashley has been teaching for TEE since it's inception and has shared her love of teaching with all ages and levels of riders through the years.
 She enjoys working with horses that need a more creative touch and is a quick thinker when it comes to problem solving.
 Ashley can often be found joining in all the camp games during the summer or sneaking into the craft room to do crafts with the campers.
 She is also our overnight caretaker and feeder so if we have a horse with special needs, she is our go-to!

-Emily is 27 years old and has been with TEE for over 5 years.
+Emily has been with TEE since it’s inception.
 She has a bachelors degree from the University of California, Davis, and is also a certified riding instructor with the American Riding Instructors Association.
 Emily's training and instruting philosophy: "Riding is more than an activity, more than a sport, more than just fun.
 It is the most unique experience a person can have: connecting to and communicating with another species in such a way that the two become partners.
 My philosophy as an instructor and trainer is that the horse and rider should be a team.
 I want my students to feel connected with their horse, I want them to feel safe.
 And I want the horse to feel connected and safe with their rider.
 In my lessons and training I strive to achieve harmony between horse and rider.
 I hope for my students that they leave each session feeling empowered and strong.
 I hope for my horses that they are mentally and physically engaged in our activity.
 In the utmost, I want to facilitate a feeling of trust between horse and rider that can give both partners confidence in the other and themselves."

-When she isn't riding or teaching, which is not often, her other three favorite things are reading, eating, and watching the Los Angeles Dodgers play.
+When she isn't riding or teaching, she works full time at Manzaita outdoor education school.
+Her other three favorite things are reading, eating, and watching the Los Angeles Dodgers play.
 Of course then her favorite color is Dodger blue!

 Karen joins us at TEE to give us a much needed varied perspective on training.
 She is uniquely able to combine training methods learned at Moorepark college, various clinicians, and from years with the horses themselves to produce an equine that is ready to move confidently into whatever venue their owner has in store.
 Karen can often be seen conducting her trainings out on trail and commonly with more then one horse at a time!
 When not with the horses, Karen can be found with her loving husband and son.